It's becoming extremely easy (and I don't think it's only good) to alter a video, and the latest developments in AI are truly impressive.

 In other words, the person who is speaking on video will literally change the words of his speech, also modifying the lip movements.

-To achieve this somewhat disturbing result, the algorithm “learns” the phonemes and their pronunciation from the subject in the video and creates an accurate 3D model of his face, capable of replicating all sounds and movements: at that point just edit the text of the speech and the algorithm will replace the original sentence.
+To achieve this somewhat disturbing result, the algorithm "learns" the phonemes and their pronunciation from the subject in the video and creates an accurate 3D model of his face, capable of replicating all sounds and movements: at that point it will be enough to edit the text of the speech and the algorithm will replace the original sentence.

 Currently the algorithm needs at least 40 minutes of video to "train" to replicate a person in a video.